-During 1942, this aircraft was stripped for usable parts by the U. S. Army Air Force.
-The wreckage remained in situ until September 1971.
+Later in 1942, this bomber was stripped for usable parts then abandoned.
+Until September 1971 the wreckage remained in situ.

-Recovered by a team funded by David Tallichet / Yesterdays Air Force during September - November 1971.
+During September - November 1971 this bomber was recovered by a team funded by David Tallichet / Yesterdays Air Force.

 Afterwards, stored at Military Aircraft Restoration Corporation (MARC) from 1972 until 1991 at Chino Airport.
 In April 1991, registered as N4299K.